gbif/data-blog/content/post/2021-02-08-grscicoll.md

 GrSciColl is still a work in progress, and many challenges remain.
 I won't go into too many details (this is still a blogpost), but some of the areas we would like to address next include:

-* Clean duplicates.
+* Cleaning duplicates.
-* Make it easier for institutions to improve and maintain their content (e.g. reusing dataset metadata).
+* Making it easier for institutions to improve and maintain their content (e.g. reusing dataset metadata).
-* Integrate the TDWG collection descriptors.
+* Integrating the TDWG collection descriptors.
-* Explore synchronisation with the [NCBI BioCollections](https://ftp.ncbi.nih.gov/pub/taxonomy/biocollections/)
+* Exploring synchronisation with the [NCBI BioCollections](https://ftp.ncbi.nih.gov/pub/taxonomy/biocollections/)
-* Integrate external identifiers such as [GRID](https://grid.ac) and [ROR](https://ror.org).
+* Integrating external identifiers such as [GRID](https://grid.ac) and [ROR](https://ror.org).

 To address these issues, we will need help.
 We can't do it alone.
 This is why we would like to establish a Global editorial team for GRSciColl.
 The role of this team will be to: